metacpan/metacpan-cpan-extracted/distros/M/Mojo-UserAgent-Role-TotalTimeout/README.md

     my $ua = $class->new;
     $ua->total_timeout(10);

-The number of seconds the whole request (including redirections) will timeout at.
+The number of seconds the whole "request" (including redirections) will timeout at.

-Defaults to 0, which disables the time limit.
+(Defaults to 0, which disables the time limit.)

-[Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent)'s other timeouts (like `request_timeout`) still apply regardless of this attribute's value.
+[Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent)'s other timeouts (such as ["request\_timeout" in Mojo::UserAgent](https://metacpan.org/pod/Mojo%3A%3AUserAgent#request_timeout))
+still apply regardless of this attribute's value.

 # TODO